Mike-Honey/Power-BI-Cleaner-MS/README.md

 6. Hit **Apply Changes**.
 7. After a few seconds, you will see the usual Credentials pop-up appear, titled **Access SQL Server Analysis Services**.
 Leave it on the default method of **Windows **and choose **Connect**.
 8. Wait for the queries to refresh, then save your Power BI Cleaner PBIX file.

+I welcome any ideas or contributions - please start the discussion by raising a Issue.

+## 🤝 Support

+Contributions, issues, feature requests and sponsorship are all welcome!

+Give a ⭐️ if you like this project!